visnkmr/filedime/README.md

 Will be added based on demand
 - [ ] System Tray icons for opening new window and access recent files.
+- [ ] Chat history is not passed along with query as this will severely constraint query token size, or increase time needed for reply.

-Thanks Tauri, Typescript, Webpack->RSPack, NextJS, ShadCN
+Thanks Tauri, Typescript, Webpack->RSPack, NextJS, ShadCN, Ollama, Langchain, llama.cpp

 ## Recommended IDE Setup